erfanQ6982597-spec/EVD-Video-Downloade/README.md

 EVD supports downloading from many popular websites and online platforms, powered by yt-dlp.

+## Supported Platforms

+EVD supports downloading from many popular websites and online platforms, powered by yt-dlp.

+**In most cases, you can download almost any video you want from supported online platforms.**

 ### Popular Platforms

-- YouTube
+* YouTube
-- Instagram
+* Instagram
-- TikTok
+* TikTok
-- Facebook
+* Facebook
-- X (Twitter)
+* X (Twitter)
-- Reddit
+* Reddit
-- Twitch
+* Twitch
-- Vimeo
+* Vimeo
-- Dailymotion
+* Dailymotion
-- SoundCloud
+* SoundCloud
-- Pinterest
+* Pinterest

 > Support may vary depending on website changes and yt-dlp updates.
 > For the complete and up-to-date list of supported extractors, see the
 > yt-dlp documentation.

 Tools :